mvivirito/vdm1-advanced-data-management/README.md

 ### rebuild_all_procedure

+This stored procedure can refresh the data in both the detailed and summary tables.
+It will first clear both of the tables and populate them with fresh data.
+This procedure should be executed once per week on Monday's to ensure data freshness.
+We can use a tool like pgagent to schedule a recurring job for this functionality.

 ```sql
 -- This procedure should be run once per week and is set to automatically run with pgagent.
 CREATE PROCEDURE rebuild_all()